tokio-rs/website/content/tokio/tutorial/async.md

 ```

 This runs the async block.
 A `Delay` instance is created with the requested
 delay and is awaited on.
-However, our implementation so far as a major **flaw**.
+However, our implementation so far has a major **flaw**.
 Our executor never goes to sleep.
 The executor continuously loops **all**
 spawned futures and polls them.
 Most of the time, the futures will not be ready
 to perform more work and will return `Poll::Pending` again.
 The process will